 Recap: What is the Gut Barrier?

 The gut barrier is a lot like how it sounds.
 It’s a wall between your body and your intestines.
-In simple terms, it keeps what is meant to stay inside the gut inside it.
+In simple terms, it keeps what is meant to stay inside the gut inside it (1).

 The gut barrier lets only certain things through it.
 It’s like a bouncer – only those on the list can get in.
-This characteristic of the gut barrier is called selective permeability.
-Nutrients like vitamins, proteins, electrolytes, and water come into the body through the gut barrier – but pathogens and undigested food particles stay out of it.
+This characteristic of the gut barrier is called selective permeability (2).

-In cases of dysbiosis, excessive NSAID use, and inflammatory food and drink consumption, the gut barrier begins to weaken.
+In cases of dysbiosis, excessive NSAID use, and inflammatory food and drink consumption, the gut barrier begins to weaken (3, 4, 5).
 The weaker it gets, the more porous it gets.

-Increased permeability means that random things from inside the gut – those who aren’t on the list – may get by our bouncer, the gut barrier, and enter our bodies.
+Increased permeability means that random things from inside the gut – those who aren’t on the list – may get by our bouncer, the gut barrier, and enter our bodies (1).

-Overly-permeable gut barriers may permit food particles and pathogens to enter our bloodstream and cause damage throughout the body.
-This condition is called leaky gut syndrome.
+Overly permeable gut barriers may permit food particles and pathogens to enter our bloodstream and cause bodily damage.
+This condition is called leaky gut syndrome (1).

-Some people with leaky gut syndrome experience intense fatigue, digestive symptoms, brain fog, hormone imbalances, autoimmune diseases, and other conditions.
-Others are asymptomatic.
+Some people with leaky gut syndrome experience intense fatigue, digestive symptoms, autoimmune diseases, and other conditions.
+Others are asymptomatic (1).

-Whether you’re experiencing leaky gut syndrome or not, strengthening your gut barrier is a great way to improve gut and immune health.
+Whether you’re experiencing leaky gut syndrome or not, strengthening your gut barrier is a great way to improve gut and immune health (1) generally.
 Plus, preventing leaky gut down the line is an excellent investment.

 Glutamine and the Gut Barrier